Blackpool Tower: Blackpool Tower Top

-The top of the tower is currently known as the Blackpool Tower Eye.
-At a height of 380 feet, the Eye is the highest observation deck in North West England.
-It was previously known simply as the Tower Top, until it reopened in September 2011.
-Reopening after a major renovation, new owner Blackpool Council brought in Merlin Entertainments to manage the attractions, with Merlin deciding to incorporate the tower into its range of "Eye" branded attractions.
-The tower observation deck contails a bar as well as the Skywalk glass floor.
+The top of the tower is currently known as the Blackpool Tower Top.
+At a height of 380 feet, the tower is the highest observation deck in North West England.
+It was previously known as the Blackpool Tower Eye from September 2011 until early 2026, after then-new operators Merlin Entertainments incorporated the tower into its range of "Eye" branded attractions.
+Upon Blackpool Tourism Ltd taking over, it reverted to the previous name Tower Top.
+The tower observation deck contains a bar as well as the Skywalk glass floor..
+In total, there are four levels at the top of the Tower accessible to visitors.

-Visible through the glass floor of the Tower Eye on the promenade some 380 ft below, is Blackpool's famous Comedy Carpet.
-In front of the tower, the Comedy Carpet by Gordon Young is a celebration of the resort's long comedic history in the form of a visual pavement of jokes and catchphrases, embedded into the surface of the revamped promenade.
-From above, it is easy to read the eternal catchphrase of the late Sir Bruce Forsyth, "Nice to see you - to see you... nice!".
+Entry to the Tower Top is preceded by a 4D cinema with a Blackpool-themed film created in 2011, which follows a young boy exploring Blackpool.
+The film was created by Sharp Cookies, with the 4D effects supplied by Kraftwerk Living Technologies.